Puma Spotlight 2019-20 Skip To Main Content

 March 2020

 Seniors Ayush Garg, Eleanor Lindsay Gentry, and Makenna Turner have received 2020 Boettcher Scholarships!
 This merit-based scholarship is for Colorado high school seniors and provides what is essentially a full-ride to any four-year institution in Colorado.
 This scholarship covers tuition as well as laboratory and other special fees.
-Senior Renesa Khanna was also named as an alternate..
+Senior Renesa Khanna was also named as an alternate.
+Read more about this scholarship in the Boettcher Foundation page.

 Sophie Steven (10th grade) was recognized as the 3rd place winner of the overall Colorado/Wyoming Optimist Club International District contest.